beldenge/camel-lab/README.md

 		return camelContext;
 ```
-Add the following in the createRouteBuilder() method:
+Override the createRouteBuilder() method and add the following in method body:
 ```Java
 		return new EnrollmentRouteBuilder();
 ```